Lathryx/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

   type and size of files you want to upload.
 - In container sandboxes, there is a sync limit of 10 files per second and only files up to 2MB are synced with the editor.
 Files larger than that still exist but are not shown in the editor's file tree.
-You're still able to write and read to and from them in your code code and they can be seen and edited via the terminal.
+You're still able to read and write to and from your code via the terminal.
 - Terminal commands which alter the filesystem of the container instance aren't synced with files shown in the editor.
 You'll need to refresh to see files updated this way.